learn-co-curriculum/python-p3-init-self/README.md

 which `fido` gets a new owner.
 This would occur at the moment in which `fido` is adopted.

-To represent this with code, we could write an `adopt()` method like this:
+To represent this with code, we could write an `adopt()` function like this:

 ```py
 def adopt(dog, owner_name)